incremental-design/seamlss-design-system/Components.md

 	FS -- contains --> PL(Playhead) & BT(Button)
 	FS -- can contain --> TI(Time) & DT(DateTime) & L(Label) & DI(Dial) & GA(Gauge)
 ```

+%%todo: canvas as container, with bounding box, box handles as controls - need to note that a bounding box can also contain a lable or an inline label%%

+%%todo: rubber band select for checklist, timeline, treelist, collection, graph, node graph - where rubber band select can be discontiguous, and have handles%%
+%%todo: span for aformentioned, where a span is a selection that is persisted to the container%%